 I’ll be honest and say that my own diet often lacks some leafy greens, so it’s nice to see a multivitamin supplement that is based on whole foods.

-It also has a good amount of B vitamins and potent antioxidants that can provide support to brain, heart, bone, gut health, and immune system.
+It also has a good amount of B vitamins (such as folic acid) and potent antioxidants that can provide support to brain, heart, bone, gut health, and immune system.

 Top Vitamins: A, B, C, D, E, K